Frank Leoni: Rhode Island

 Leoni was named the youngest NCAA DI head baseball coach in September, 1992 when he was hired to pilot the Rams at the age of 23.
 At the time, the program was a perennial bottom feeder in the Atlantic 10 Conference and slated for Title IX elimination.
 After a successful campaign to save the program, all athletic scholarship funding was stripped prior to the 1993–1994 academic year, leading to a dismal 2-39-1 record.
 Over the next 11 years, with less than 2.5 full scholarships and no full-time assistant coaches, the Rams were transformed into a conference and regional powerhouse.
 The Rams won the Atlantic 10 Conference Eastern Division Championship for three consecutive years (2003–2005), the Atlantic 10 Conference Regular season Championship for two consecutive years (2004–2005), and won its first ever Atlantic 10 Conference Tournament championship and secured its first ever bid to the NCAA DI baseball tournament (2005).
 Leoni was named Atlantic 10 Conference Coach of the Year in 2003 and 2004, as well as New England DI Coach of the Year in 2004.
 At the conclusion of the 2005 season, the Rams were named Team of the Year by Words Unlimited.
 At the end of his tenure, Leoni was the winningest coach in program history.
 From 2003 to 2005, the program went 54–18 in Atlantic 10 Conference play.
-Over 13 seasons at URI, Leoni recruited or coached 18 players that went onto professional baseball,including 10 Major League Baseball draft picks (four top ten round picks), 10 All-Americans, three A-10 Pitchers of the Year, one A-10 Player of the Year and one A-10 Rookie of the Year.
+Over 13 seasons at URI, Leoni recruited or coached 18 players that went on to professional baseball, including 10 Major League Baseball draft picks (four top ten round picks), 10 All-Americans, three A-10 Pitchers of the Year, one A-10 Player of the Year and one A-10 Rookie of the Year.
 He accepted the Head Baseball Coach position at the College of William & Mary in August 2005.